A Quorum Sensing Inspired Algorithm for Dynamic Clustering: Experiments

 \subsection{Real Benchmarks Experiments}

-\textbf{Iris flower dataset} \\ The Iris flower dataset~\cite{iris}, introduced by Sir Ronald Fisher, consists of 150 instances forming 3 clusters, of which two are only nonlinearly separable.\\ \textbf{Pendigits dataset} \\ The Pendigits datasets~\cite{pendigits} is a multivariate dataset of 10992 instances, each with 16 attributes.
+\textbf{Iris flower dataset} \\ The Iris flower dataset~\cite{iris}, introduced by Sir Ronald Fisher, consists of 150 instances forming 3 clusters, of which two are only nonlinearly separable.
+The dataset is to quantify the morphologic variation of Iris flowers of three species(Iris setosa, Iris virginica and Iris versicolor) on four features, the length and the width of the sepals and petals.\\ \textbf{Pendigits dataset} \\ The Pendigits datasets~\cite{pendigits} is a 16-attributes dataset of 10992 instances.
+The dataset is a good benchmark for testing the ability of the algorithm to cluster the data into much more than 2 clusters simultaneously in a high dimensional space.
 We randomly choose 1000 instances for clustering.
-Also, we build two subsets of the dataset to test: PenDigits01(easier) and PenDigits17(harder), with digits ``0", ``1" and ``1", ``7", respectively.\\ \textbf{Polbooks dataset} \\ PolBooks~\cite{polbooks} is a co-purchase network of 105 political books.
-Each book is labeled ``liberal", ``conservative", or ``neutral", mostly in the first two category. \\ Here we compare our results with cutting-edge algorithms including Normalized Cuts~\cite{normalized}, Ng-Jordan-Weiss algorithm~\cite{jordan} and Power Iteration Clustering~\cite{pic}, shown in Table \ref{compare}.
-For the Iris dataset, our performance is comparable to the cutting edge methods.
-For the Pen-digits data, we can cluster 10 classes simultaneously with overall correctness rate 86.6\% while other methods don't have such ability.
+Also, we build two subsets of the dataset, PenDigits01 with digits ``0", ``1"(easier) and PenDigits17 with digits ``1", ``7"(harder), each with 200 samples.\\ \textbf{Polbooks dataset} \\ PolBooks~\cite{polbooks} is a co-purchase network of 105 political books.
+Each book is labeled ``liberal", ``conservative", or ``neutral", mostly in the first two category. \\ We compare our results with cutting-edge algorithms including Normalized Cuts~\cite{normalized}, Ng-Jordan-Weiss algorithm~\cite{jordan} and Power Iteration Clustering~\cite{pic}, shown in Table \ref{compare}.
+For Iris, our performance is comparable to the cutting edge methods, we can successfully cluster the dataset into three clusters with 4 errors out of 150 samples, a 97.3\% correctness rate.
+For Pen-digits, we can cluster 10 classes simultaneously with overall correctness rate 86.6\% while other methods don't have such ability.
 Moreover, for the two subcases, we outperform the comparisons.
-For the network segmentation task of Polbooks dataset, although our algorithm is not designed specifically to solve such tasks, the segmentation result is still very satisfying.
+For the network segmentation task of Polbooks dataset, although our algorithm is not designed to solve such tasks, the result is still very satisfying.
+And we will discuss more in details about community detection applications in later sections.

+\textbf{High-dimension Semeion Handwritten Digit dataset} \\ The Semeion handwritten digit dataset~\cite{Semeion} was created by Tactile Srl, Brecia, Italy.
+It is consisted of 1593 handwritten digits stretched in a 16x16 rectangular box in a gray scale of 256 values.
+So this is a dataset of 1593 instances with 256 attributes, which makes it a proper dataset to test our algorithm's performance on high-dimension data and see whether the ``curse of dimensionality" will influence the overall results.

+For our clustering result shown in Fig. \ref{Semeiondigits}, we have achieved 24 clusters with 76.6\% overall correctness rate.
+As we can see, the averaged image shown in Fig. \ref{Semeiondigits} adequately reflects the clustered shape of different digits.
+Detailed differentiation from writing habits for digits ``2",``8", and ``9" has been recognized and segmented in respective clusters.
+Among the mis-classifications, pairs of digits ``3" and ``9", ``2" and ``8", ``1" and ``7" were the major source of confusion, which is intuitive since those are also the easily misclassified pairs of hand-written digits that even sometimes confuse human readers, yet digits like ``0" and ``5" barely cause any problem.